Position Type

 Research

-I am interested in understanding the biological processes that underlie social communication, using the African clawed frog (Xenopus laevis) as my study species.
-Xenopus are a fully aquatic frog native to sub-Saharan Africa.
-They live in dense colonies and reproduce in the bottom of turbid ponds at night.
+I have worked with the African clawed frog, Xenopus laevis, for many years.
+They live in dense colonies and reproduce in the bottom of murky ponds at night.
 Thus they must use non-visual cues to establish their social structure and find mates.
-We know they use a relatively elaborate (for a frog) vocal repertoire for social signaling, but they likely also use chemical and somatosensory signals as well.
-I am interested in understanding what social signals they use, how they use them, and under what conditions different signaling systems may be employed.
+We know they use a relatively elaborate (for a frog) vocal repertoire for social signaling, but they also use chemical and somatosensory signals.
+Males employ multiple tactics for securing a mate.
+I am interested in understanding what social signals they use, how they use them, and under what conditions different social and reproductive may be employed.
 My students and I approach these questions using a variety of techniques, including behavioral observations, endocrine manipulations, and neurophysiological recordings.
-My goal is to use a neuroethological approach, which is to say, I want to understand the neural mechanisms behind natural social behaviors in the context of their function and evolution.

 Works